Frugalist Expense Reduction Guide

 Quick Wins

-For example, anything that requires very effort to implement is a quick win (read the full article).
+For example, anything that requires a low effort to implement is a quick win (read the full article).

 Scattergram